 Transformation Sounds!
 Ethnomusicology and Social Change

 This course features the interdisciplinary study of music and culture by focusing on the role of music in social change.
 Why is music so important to social movements?
 How is music used to both challenge and support certain ideologies and institutions of power?
 How have governments used music to build national solidarity, and how have activists used it to incite change?
 How can we relate these phenomena to our own experiences with music in daily life?
-We will explore answers to these questions through historical and ethnographic literatures and learn about the diverse settings in which music and politics intersect.
+We will explore answers to these questions through historical and ethnographic literature about music and learn about the diverse settings in which music and politics intersect.
 The course presents some theoretical foundations of music, self, and society and then examines music and politics in specific contexts.
-Class sessions will explore topics such as American spirituals during slavery and emancipation, Islamic political movements in Iran, and the role of music and sound in the Occupy Wall St. and Black Lives Matter movements.
+Class sessions will explore topics such as American spirituals during slavery and emancipation, Islamic political movements in Iran, and the role of music and sound in the Occupy Wall Street and Black Lives Matter movements.
 We will learn the many ways in which music becomes a resource for modeling the kind of social and political transformations that people hope to create in their communities or nations.
-For example, we will observe governments’ and citizens’ musical appropriations and reappropriations and will trace the ways in which groups often claim and adapt a single musical genre to differing ends.
-In addition, we will analyze musical responses to Covid-19 to better understand the varied experiences of people around the world.
 Throughout the course, we will listen to and discuss numerous musical examples and gain familiarity with the musical genres that we study.
-Class sessions will be devoted to discussing readings from a wide range of fields, including ethnomusicology, anthropology, history, and sociology.
-This course may be modified for an online format, if necessary.
+Class sessions will be devoted to discussing readings about music from a wide range of fields, including ethnomusicology, anthropology, history, and sociology.
 No prior experience in music is necessary.
 Participation in the Solkattu Ensemble (Indian vocal percussion) is strongly encouraged.

 Faculty